piranna/h.extension-MediaStreaming-FileTransfer/README.md

 Here instructions to install the Tus server.

-<p><b> The Helios project allow to integrate the functionality and use it without installing the server part.
-The following instructions will overview how to integrate the functionality so to use it.  </p>
+<p>The Helios project allow to integrate the functionality and use it without installing the server part.
+The following instructions will overview how to integrate the functionality so to use it.</p>

 ### File Transfer:
 Thanks to the TUS server, a user can upload content from the mobile phone to the personal storage.
 The upload can be paused and resumed if needed.
 The default configuration is: